Sino-Soviet relations: Second Sino-Japanese War

-Chinese Civil War and the People's Republic of China
+People's Republic of China

-After 1946, the CCP was increasingly successful in the Civil War.
-In May 1948, the Soviet Union advised the CCP not to cross the Yangtze river with its army.
-The CCP ignored this advice, and the People's Liberation Army launched a crossing of the Yangtze river and captured the KMT's capital city, Nanjing, in only a matter of days.

-On 30 June 1949, Mao stated that China would "lean to one side" in the Cold War era and favor the socialist camp over the capitalist camp.
-Mao announced that China must ally "with the Soviet Union, with every New Democratic Country, and with the proletariat and broad masses in all other countries".

 On 1 October 1949, the People's Republic of China was proclaimed by Mao Zedong, and by May 1950 the KMT had been expelled from Mainland China, remaining in control of Taiwan.
 With the creation of the People's Republic of China, the supreme political authority in the two countries became centred in two communist parties, both espousing revolutionary, Marxist–Leninist ideology: the CCP and the Communist Party of the Soviet Union.
 The day after the PRC's founding, the Soviet Union terminated its diplomatic relations with the KMT and recognized the PRC.

 In late 1949, Mao went to Moscow to seek economic help.
 Stalin kept him waiting for weeks, humiliating Mao in treatment worthy of a minor vassal.
+Stalin was focused on European matters and sought Mao's assistance in supporting the Vietnamese Communists against France in the First Indochina War.
+Mao accepted Stalin's view of a "worldwide communist revolution" and agreed to share "the international responsibility" and support the Vietnamese communists.
+After Mao's return to China, the country began sending military advisors and military aid to the Vietnamese.
+In the early PRC, Gao Gang and the Northeast People's Government had major roles in conducting the China's relations with the Soviet Union.

 After the establishment of the People's Republic of China, a sensitive issue emerged.
 As a condition of fighting the Kwantung Army at the end of World War II, the Soviet Union received usage rights of the Chinese Eastern Railway, the South Manchuria Railway, Lüshun (also known as Port Arthur) and Dalian.
 These privileges were significant in the Asian strategies of the Soviet Union because Port Arthur and Dalian were ice-free ports for the Soviet Navy, and the Chinese Eastern Railway and the South Manchuria Railway were the essential arterial communications which connected Siberia to Port Arthur and Dalian.
 As Mao Zedong thought that the usage rights of the Chinese Eastern Railway, the South Manchuria Railway, the Port Arthur and Dalian were part of Chinese state sovereignty, he required the Soviet Union to return these interests to China, and this was a crucial part of the Sino-Soviet Treaty of Friendship.
 Joseph Stalin initially refused this treaty, but finally agreed with this treaty.
 However, the ports were not returned until after Stalin died.